 1. Date Discrepancies

 In a very few cases, this is an error.
 But the truth is your reference to knowing the truth lies here.
 When some dates are not having months; just year to year duration, the candidate could be trying to hide something there.
 Perhaps, job gaps or just to make the duration to appear longer than the real period.
 Also, there may be something fishy when start and end dates did not align correctly.
 Just find out what happened between those dates, it could be an error or your lead to the lies.

 2. Non-specification of degree

 Those who would boldly state that they have attended an institution may make things difficult, but some will still leave the space just to mislead you subtly.
-When the candidate fails to specify the type of degree earned, you need to investigate more to know if the candidate actually attended the institution.
+When the candidate fails to specify the type of degree earned, HR Professionals need to investigate more to know if the candidate actually attended the institution.
 It could be a short certificate program or they didn’t graduate from the school.

 3. Odd job description and short stints at big names

 Candidates can claim to have an experience they don’t have by simply including them in their job description even when it did not tally with the claimed position.
 This is a red flag, try to find out more if the candidate makes it to the interview stage and be sure to verify the information using the references.

 Some candidates who have worked for firms contracted by big companies may say they have worked for those big companies without stating how they did.
 “I’ve seen young lawyers put that they were a contract attorney for a top 100 firm, but they actually weren’t employed by the firm as a contract attorney.
 They were employed by [an intermediary firm] who is really the true employer that has assigned this young attorney to a project to work at the big firm,” says attorney and career branding expert Wendi M. Weiner.
 “What happens is by putting that you are a contract attorney for the actual named law firm, you’re lying.”